 New Jersey police rescue woman from SUV submerged in Delaware River

-Police in New Jersey released painful videos last month of officers rescuing a woman from a submerged car.
+Police in New Jersey have released harrowing video of officers rescuing a woman from a submerged vehicle last month.

-In the video, authorities in Gloucester City, New Jersey, are seen removing a woman from a car that sank in the Delaware River just after 1pm on April 26.
+In the video, authorities in Gloucester City, New Jersey can be seen removing the woman from a vehicle that had become submerged in the Delaware River just after 1 p.m. on April 28.

-A New Jersey amusement park worker has died after falling from an elevated elevator

-WTXF-TV reported that police were called to the scene after a woman in an SUV crashed through a rail line in Pierre and the car overturned and sank.
+WTXF-TV reported that police were called to the scene after a woman in an SUV crashed through a guardrail on the pier and the car was submerged upside down in the water.

-The video shows several officers jumping into the water to save the woman.
+The video shows multiple officers jumping into the water to save the woman.

-The NJ Board of Education has refused to review controversial sex education curricula for young students

-The woman was successfully removed from her car and placed in a boat before being taken ashore.
+The woman was successfully removed from her vehicle and placed onto a boat before being taken to shore.

-No one else was in the car at the time of the accident and the woman is recovering well after being taken to hospital.
+No one else was in the vehicle at the time it crashed and the woman is still recovering after being taken to the hospital.

 #Jersey #police #rescue #woman #SUV #submerged #Delaware #River